toggledbits/luaxp/README.md

 Through a passed-in context table, Luaxp supports named variables, and custom functions.
 See the documentation below for how to implement these.

-Luaxp is offered under GPL 3.0.
+Luaxp is offered under MIT License as of October 29, 2018 (beginning with version 0.9.7).

 ## Installation ##